About Seven Months Earlier

 “No.” she told him.
 That wasn’t going to happen.
 She’d made that mistake before.
 She started the car, “Let’s keep looking.”
 She maneuvered out of the spot and onto the street.
 She turned left on the Boulevard.

 They rode for a while in silence as she drove east, into Hollywood.
 Both were thinking of dark places to park.
-They looked past straggly hipsters leaving clubs without a score; past late-shift workers waiting for a bus; past the homeless sleeping on the sidewalks.
+Looking for places; looking past straggly hipsters leaving clubs without a score; past late-shift workers waiting for a bus; past the homeless sleeping on the sidewalks.
 They peered up side streets and between buildings.
-A dog wrestled with an empty Cheetos bag.
+A racoon wrestled with an empty Cheetos bag.
 Two bus boys took a smoking break outside a Thai restaurant.

 “Hey…” he said after a minute, “You know the reservoir?”